nirajumaretiya/tinygpu/README.md

 ### GPU

-tiny-gpu is designed to execute one kernel at a time.
+tinygpu is designed to execute one kernel at a time.
 The process of launching a kernel involves:

 1. **Program Loading:** Load the global program memory with the kernel code.
 2. **Data Loading:** Load data memory with the necessary data.